fliphess/python-socketlistener/README.md

 ```

 ## TODO
-[ ] - Replace simple AES with another one that does not have an ugly stderr msg, which is in the debian repo
+[X] - Replace simple AES with another one that does not have an ugly stderr msg, which is in the debian repo
+[ ] - Write tests for client
+[ ] - Make tcp and unix socket possible